17 Signs Your Husband Is Not Attracted to You & What to Do

 With cell phones everywhere, we have become used to people having a device in front of their faces; however, if he is constantly looking down at that screen, he can’t look at you.

 There is nothing wrong with screen time, but if in every conversation, date, or hangout, the moment there is a screen between you and him, it could be a sign his interest in you is dwindling.
-This can certainly lead to feeling unwanted by the husband.
+This can certainly lead to a feeling of being unwanted by the husband.

 Suggest and prioritize times when no phones are allowed.

-For example, implement a rule there are no phones allowed at the dinner table.
-Making time for each other without digital distractions can force a conversation that can lead to connection.
+For example, implement a rule that prohibits phones at the dinner table.
+Making time for each other without digital distractions can force a conversation that leads to connection.

 8. He doesn’t compliment you